-He used the example of YAS choosing to partner with a UK-based manufacturer, opposed to an international supplier.
+He used the example of YAS choosing to partner with a UK-based ambulance van manufacturer, opposed to an international supplier.
 The 18-month contract has contributed a total of £1.77million back into the UK economy, via employee contributions and business tax.
 It utilised 102,000 skilled labour hours, helping to secure local jobs, and has used a total of 118 local suppliers, providing a further boost to the UK system.

 Commenting on the event, Oliver said: “Before I joined O&H as MD in January, the business was set to reduce its staff levels because of the impact of internationally-built ambulances.
 With Brexit impending, I knew the time was right to step in and help to grow this magnificent company.

 Finishing, Oliver said: “This is precisely what a positive and fruitful partnership between public and private sector looks like, all in conjunction with the single most important aspect – improving first responder safety in conjunction with casualty care.
-And the pride every single one of us at O&H feel when we see one of our ambulances responding on the streets of Yorkshire, couldn’t be higher.”
+And the pride every single one of us at O&H feel when we see one of our ambulance vans responding on the streets of Yorkshire, couldn’t be higher.”